m3steele/xm-labs-PostMan-APIs/README.md

 - This runner is best ran after the *Create Groups from Data File* Runner above.
 - This runner can be used to add all of the shifts to the groups added in the previous runner.
 - Atttempts to add shifts to groups that are not yet in xMatters will fail.
-- This is a very complicated datafile and the headings will mean very little to you.
+- This is a very complicated datafile and the headings will mean very little to you without reading xMatters Documents.
+- Not all columns are needed for each type of shift.
+- The sample files comes with 24 shifts types and sample data for each of them.
+Blank values mean it's not needed for the particular shift type.

 Please read the xMatters API documentation for Shift Object to understand what values can be put in this file.
 [Shift Object] (https://help.xmatters.com/xmAPI/?javascript#shift-objects)